dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when a variable is referenced before it’s declared.
+The analyzer produces this diagnostic when a variable is referenced before it's declared.
 In Dart, variables are visible everywhere in the block in which they are declared, but can only be referenced after they are declared.